 How to Unfreeze a Bank Account

-Once you’ve been informed what the reasoning behind the account being frozen was, then you can assess the actions needed to unfreeze it.
+When the account is frozen, the bank almost always sends a notice.
+So, once you’ve been informed of the reasoning behind it, you can assess the actions needed to unfreeze it.

-If your account was frozen due to unpaid debt
+If your account was frozen due to debt

 If your account was frozen due to suspicious activity

-Fraud-based freezings, however, may require some legal disputes before any judgment can be made.
+Fraud-based freezing, however, may require legal disputes before any judgment can be made.

-You may want to familiarize yourself with some of your rights if this happens to you.
+You may want to familiarize yourself with some of your rights when your account is frozen if this happens to you.

 How You Can Prevent Future Freezing of Your Bank Account